How To Decorate Front Door & Porch For Summer

-You will need to decide what color to paint your door.
-Tape paint swatches to your door and look at them in different types of light.
-Make sure the paint options you are looking at are labeled as exterior paint and not interior paint unless you have a glass storm door protecting your front door from the elements.
+You need to decide what color to paint your door.
+It helps to physically see the colors, so tape paint swatches to your door and look at them in different types of light.
+Make sure the paint you are looking at is for exteriors.

-You can get acrylic resin or latex-based paint, but latex-based tends to resist chipping a little better.
-Semi-gloss paint is usually ideal, as it’s easy to clean and can stand out against the other colors of your home.
+You can get acrylic resin or latex-based paint, but latex-based is more resistant to chipping.
+Semi-gloss paint is usually ideal, as it’s eye-catching and easy to clean.

 2. Gather Supplies

-Since your door will have to remain open to dry properly, it’s best to begin this project when the weather isn’t too hot, too cold or too windy.
-You should also try to start in the morning so you can close the door at night.
+Your door must remain open to dry properly, so it’s best to begin this project when the weather isn’t too hot, too cold or too windy.
+Start in the morning so you can close the door at night.

 4. Clean the Door

-Now it’s time to prepare your front door for painting.
 Remove all the nonpermanent hardware to make cleaning and painting easier.
-Scrub the door with an all-purpose cleaner to remove any dirt.
-If you notice any big cracks, you’ll want to fill them in before taking the next steps.
+Scrub the door with an all-purpose cleaner to remove dirt.
+Fill in cracks with caulk, if necessary, before moving on to the next step.

 5. Sand and Prime

 Use a scraper to remove any loose or flaking paint.
 Then, sand the door until it is smooth.
 You can put a drop cloth down to protect the floor and use painter’s tape to protect any hardware or glass panels.
-If you need to use a primer, now is the time to do so.
-After you’re finished priming, let the door dry for a whole day.
+If you need to use a primer, apply it with a roller and let it dry for one day.

 6. Apply the Paint

-Are you noticing that your door may be too old, chipped or cracked to restore with just a new coat of paint?
+Are you noticing that your door may be too old, chipped or cracked to restore with a new coat of paint?
 Is your door just not matching the style you want?
 If it’s time for a new entry door, Quality Overhead Door can help.
-We are a family-owned and -operated business, and our goal is to help you find a door that looks great and helps keep your home secure.
-Browse our huge selection of entry doors today to get started.
+We are a family-owned-and-operated business, and our goal is to help you find a door that looks great and keeps your home secure.
+Browse our wide selection of entry doors today to get started.